 If interested, start a blog way before you leave home and document your process and share other travel stories (I had my blog for over a year from the moment I started it to the moment I left).

 See if blogging is for you and establish your name in the blogosphere as you prepare for your trip.
 Learn how to get blog followers and how to craft good stories.
 Also, think of a way you can translate your assets to an online work mode or business.

 3. Downsize Your Life

-For me, it was relatively easy since I didn’t own a house, but I know of many long-term travelers who have sold their house to travel long-term and used that money to fund their life on the road or rented their house to have that rent money as an income to help their finances.
+For me, it was relatively easy since I didn’t own a house, but I know of many long-term travelers who have sold their house to travel long-term and used that money to fund their life on the road or rent their house to have that rent money as an income to help their finances.

 I, on the other hand, simply went from renting a one-bedroom apartment to living with roommates to save more money before I left New York.